nusofthq/avchat-documentation/drupal.md

 * AVChat Video Chat (User)
 * AVChat Video Chat (Admin)

 Click on either of them, you will be taken to a new web page where AVChat will load in the browser and will ask for a username.
-Type one and click `[Connect]`.
+Type one and click `[Enter Chat]`.
 AVChat will now connect to the media server and ask you for the license key.

 Enter the key (It's in your [private client/trial area](https://nusofthq.com/c/)) and press `[Submit]`.
 </section>